mapattacker/computer-vision-python/basics.rst

 Drawing on Images
 ------------------

-One of the most important reason to draw on images is to display the prediction output visually.
+One of the most important reason to draw on images is to draw bounding boxes representing the prediction output.

 *rectangles*